-Pastel and Oil I Landscape, the Sea, Figures
+Pastel and Oil / Landscape, Seascape, Figures Representational to Abstraction

 Nationally known artist Deborah Quinn-Munson's serene paintings of the sea and shore evoke memories and thoughtful reflection of time and place.
 “Nature does all the work; I just pay attention and paint.”

-Deborah Quinn-Munson's family has had a residence on Cape Cod for most of Deb's life, and provides Deb with opportunities to experience life as a Cape Codder, enjoying and observing the sea, the sands, and the excitement of this blessed peninsula.
+Deborah Quinn-Munson's family had a residence on Cape Cod for most of Deb's life, providing opportunities to experience life as a Cape Codder, enjoying and observing the sea, the sands, and the excitement of this blessed peninsula.
 She captures the moment in paint like no other.
+Her compositions are known for their strong impact and edginess.